-Trust and Safety is a really important concept to us at Airtasker.
-We know how vital it is for you to feel confident in the person doing your task.
-Check out the below tips for steps you can take to help you feel more secure around other members on the platform.
+Trust and Safety are really important concepts to us at Airtasker.
+Check out the below tips for steps you can take to help you feel more secure around other members on the platform:

 Airtasker has created a range of optional badges that our members can apply for to verify things like their identity and qualifications.
-These can help you trust in who someone is.
 Look out for the following:

-- ID Badge: This means that our verifications partners have checked the Tasker’s ID matches details on their Airtasker profile.
+- ID Badge: This means that our verification partners have checked the Tasker’s ID matches the details on their Airtasker profile.

 - Police Check Badge (Australia only): This means that the Tasker has no Disclosable Court Outcomes (i.e. has a clean police history) at the time of the check, performed by National Crime Check.